 October 4 is Energy Efficiency Day — and what better way to celebrate than with a Sense-inspired home energy audit!
 Fall is the traditional time for a home energy audit, as the days get shorter and cooler.

 A professional home energy assessment can assess how well your home holds in the warmth generated by your HVAC, furnace or electric heating.
 With tools like blower doors, combustion analyzers, and infrared cameras, your energy auditor will take measurements and make calculated suggestions based on their readings.
 They’ll also ask about your daily habits in the home.
 Making your home tighter will lead to significant winter energy savings.

 Aside from heating and cooling, there are plenty of ways to make the rest of your electricity usage more frugal, too.
-The average electric utility bill is more than $1400, and we know from Sense data that it can be substantially reduced by identifying waste and eliminating it.
+The average electric utility bill is more than $1,600 a year, and we know from Sense data that it can be substantially reduced by identifying waste and eliminating it.
 Start by using Sense to audit your home’s electrical usage.
 Are there opportunities to cut back usage for your whole home or individual devices?
 Now is a good time to investigate your Always On usage, and check out the Dashboard and Devices tabs for detailed data on your home.
 Most likely you will discover many ways to conserve, but here are a few ideas to get you started.

 1. Make your lighting more efficient